 under the directory of the Spark installation.

-The user may provide additional arguments for Spark.
+The user may provide additional options for Spark, e.g:

 The first Spark driver creates a DAGAppMaster Pod.